 Be prepared to look for pediatric care if necessary.

-There are differences between medical care for adults and medical care for kids.
+There are differences between medical care for adults and medical care for children.
 Pediatric urgent care centers offer treatments catered specifically to children.
-Before you head out after hours for your child’s earache, check to see if there’s a pediatric urgent care center nearby.
 It’s OK to take your child to an adult urgent care center if it’s your best option, but if a pediatric center is close, take advantage of it.
 If you happen to be in the Cincinnati area, here is information about our pediatric urgent care.

 Plan a safe place for your infant to sleep.

-When you travel, you might be content to sleep wherever there’s a spot, be it an air mattress or the couch.
+When you travel, you might be content to sleep wherever there’s a spot.
 While that’s OK for older kids and adults, it’s not at all safe for babies.
-Make sure your baby will have a firm, safe place to sleep at your destination, or bring along your own portable travel bed.
+Make sure your baby will have a firm, safe place to sleep at your destination.
 The American Academy of Pediatrics recommends placing babies on a firm sleep surface, covered by a fitted sheet that meets current safety standards.

 Prep ahead to keep stress levels down on the go.

 To help keep everyone content on the road, have multiple things to amuse and distract your kids.
 Pack some “surprise” toys, activities or treats your family doesn’t know about to hand out during travel.
-Usually an engaged and distracted child is less likely to be stressed and/or anxious.
-If traveling by plane, let children burn up energy at the airport by helping pull small suitcases or walking around while waiting on your flight or during layovers.
-Make sure to explain to children ahead of time what the airline security and boarding process will be like so they are not scared of uniforms, metal detectors, dogs or police.
+Usually, an engaged and distracted child is less likely to be stressed and/or anxious.
+If traveling by plane, let children burn up energy at the airport before boarding.
+Make sure to explain to children ahead of time what the airline security and boarding process will be like, so they are not fearful of uniforms, metal detectors, dogs or police.